ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

    ![Repository details](../images/embedworkflow_addnewrepository_details.png)

 9. Confirm that the synchronization with your repository is successful by viewing the list of workflows that are detected for the repository.

-**Note:** If you are adding a repository that is not publicly available, add an SCM (source control) credential for accessing the repository.
-This credential is separate from the workflow credentials that you configure in the procedure for adding the repository.
-Source Control credentials have several attributes that can be configured:

-   - **Username**: The username to use in conjunction with the source control system.
-   - **Password**: The password to use in conjunction with the source control system.
-   - **Private key passphrase**: If the SSH private key used is protected by a passphrase, you can configure a key passphrase for the private key.
-   - **Private Key**: Copy or drag and drop the actual SSH Private Key to be used to authenticate the user to the source control system by using SSH.

 ### Viewing the List of Workflows in a Repository